 Last year, my in-laws offered us this desk that had been in their storage unit.
 It was in my MIL’s childhood bedroom and I loved the history behind the piece.
 I gave the desk a mini-makeover last year but had new plans for this bedroom makeover.
 I added wood knobs and chose a blue paint color called Meditative from Sherwin Williams.
 Painted furniture is a great way to add grandmillennial style to a room.

 The contrast between the pink walls and the blue desk is beautiful.

-The bentwood chair was purchased at an estate sale and I recovered the seat with a light blue bird pattern.
+The bentwood chair was purchased at an estate sale but it needed new seat fabric.
+I recovered the seat with a light blue bird pattern.
 It actually looks similar to the light pink toile shades on the dresser!

 The lamp, picture frame, and book are all second-hand purchases and the pinboard is from Home Goods.

 This bookcase was EXACTLY what I needed for this corner of Evelyn’s bedroom!
 I needed something that wasn’t too bulky for this corner but offered lots of storage options.
 The lower half of the bookcase hides all of the toys that clutter a room and the open shelving on top displays books and other treasures.

 To give the bookcase a little more character, I added the scalloped trim to the top and it looks so precious.
 I swapped out the knobs and installed bronze knockers to create a more traditional look.

 These IKEA floating shelves were used as book storage in Evelyn’s bedroom.
 I like that we can use books as artwork for the walls and can swap them out whenever we want.
 I gave the shelves a little refresh with scalloped trim and paint and it is beautiful and budget-friendly.

 The little detail is so charming and completely changes the look of the original shelves!
 The small mirror is vintage that I purchased from a seller on Instagram.